ilanajames/skills-github-pages/index.md

 ---
 title: Welcome to my blog!
 ---
 Hey guys, this is me!
-Ilana James.
+Ilana James.!

 So I'm actually planning a 28-day challenge of <br> **doing something over nothing** <br> and now i plan on making use of this blog to write down the progress or more like journaling. yeah!
 So let me fill you up.
 ## yesterday was day-1 (3rd June 2025)